 When you experience the northern lights with your own senses you’ll understand how they could inspire such powerful legends.

-How to snap the northern lights
+9 tips on how to snap the northern lights

 Want to photograph the northern lights?
 Then you’re up for a challenge, because capturing them through a camera lens is not easy.
 Temperatures well below freezing can take their toll on your camera battery, your fingers and your morale.
 Light is scarce and you’re trying to photograph something that flashes and flows across the sky, before fading away as enigmatically as it appeared.